 CMIP6 model output is available through a distributed data archive developed and operated by the Earth System Grid Federation (ESGF).
 Balaji et al. (2018) provide an overview of the design of additional infrastructure and the configuring of ESGF in supporting CMIP6.
 The data are hosted on a collection of nodes located at modeling centers or data centers across the world.
 The data can be accessed through any of the CMIP6 CoG web interfaces, which enable users to search across the entire distributed archive as if it were all centrally located.

 Here are the currently active CMIP6 CoG sites (all data can be accessed via any one of these):

 To get to the search interface click on “More search options” under the large red text near the center of the page.
 There are additional options for searching through the web interface (see “More Search Options” near the top right of the page) and there is also an API that can be used to perform searches.
 Tutorials are available by following the link labeled “Technical Support” near the top right of the page.
 Expert users may also want to use the ESGF Search RESTful API.

 Globus is available for downloading some datasets and will provide much better performance for large data volumes.
 With the Globus Download option, ESGF will prepare a python script for batch downloads, or you can monitor transfers for a “Web Download”.
 You can download an entire “data cart” in one step if all datasets in the cart are served by Globus.
 The Globus option requires you to establish a user account on ESGF (see “create account” at top right of CoG pages).
 Note also that a second logon with a Globus-enabled credential is required (nb.: Google ids in addition to many institutions are accepted).

 To enable modeling groups and others who support CMIP6 to demonstrate its impact (and secure ongoing funding), you are required to cite and acknowledge those who have made CMIP6 possible.
-You also must abide by any licensing restrictions, which are recorded in each file as a global attribute (named “license”).
+You also must abide by any licensing restrictions, see below.